Esther-Yang/great-quotes/README.md

 - Act like a multi-page application using [React Router](https://reactrouter.com/web/guides/quick-start "Link to React Rounter Website").
 - Three pages:
-  - All Quotes (and Landing page): display all the quotes and can add comment on it.
+  - All Quotes (and Landing page): Display all the quotes and can click "View Fullscreen" button to display particular quote in fullscreen.
-  - New Quote: add a quote with its author by submitting a form.
+  - New Quote: Add a quote with its author by submitting a form.
-  - Quote Detail: when click on a specific quote on the All Quotes page, it will link to this page.
+  - Quote Detail: The "View Fullscreen" button will link to this page.
+In this page, user can add comments.

 # What I Learned